Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 30 Oktober 2024 02.20.51 UTC
+- WIB: Rabu, 30 Oktober 2024 03.26.39 UTC
-- WITA: Rabu, 30 Oktober 2024 03.20.51 UTC
+- WITA: Rabu, 30 Oktober 2024 04.26.39 UTC
-- WIT: Rabu, 30 Oktober 2024 04.20.51 UTC
+- WIT: Rabu, 30 Oktober 2024 05.26.39 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology